Shamans close heaven’s gates in Ulan-Ude, Siberia.

 Her grandma, Shage had been a great shamaness of the Khongodor tribe.
 In 1966 Irina, girl of 18 or 19, dreamed of grandma.
 For three consecutive nights, Shage, delivered a message from beyond the veil.
 She reminded her grand daughter of her ancestral homeland near Kukunur lake, reminded her she was shaman-born, reminded her of obligations to help her progenitors and progeny alike.
 Here family history collided with the political reality of Soviet Russia.
 You might think that back corners of Siberia were places one might get away with “anti-soviet” behavior.
-Not among native communities, where word travels by tongue at jet fighter speed.
+Not among native communities, where word traveled by tongue at jet fighter speed.
 Memories of the thirties, when Shamans were labeled enemies of the state, were hunted down and murdered by zealous communist converts, remained branded in peoples psyches.
-Becoming a shaman was not something one did.
-And so in late middle age, after the pale of communist life had receded, Irina began pursuing the life of a Shamaness.
+During Soviet times, becoming a shaman was not something one did.
+And so after the pale of communist life had receded, in late middle age, Irina began pursuing the life of a Shamaness.

 During the closing heaven’s gate ritual, one of the Shamans had made it known I had an all access pass, which I took full advantage of.
 And that is how I met Irina, who approached me to clarify.
 In my artistic exuberance, I had trespassed into territory exclusively reserved for spirits.
 Graciously she accepted my apology, we traded introductions, and phone numbers.
 And that is what lead to sushi with a shaman.